eggsy/sane-lunatics-website/README.md

-# Sane Lunatics Website
+# 🎭 Sane Lunatics Website

 <p align="center">
   <img src="./banner.png" />
 </p>

-> 🇹🇷 Turkish website

-Website that is built for the theater play "**Aklı Başında Deliler Kumpanyası**" that will play on stage in **Mus Alparslan University** on May 25th.
+Website that is built for the theater play "**Aklı Başında Deliler Kumpanyası**" that will play on stage in 🇹🇷 **Mus Alparslan University** (and soon going on other universities/cities) starting from May 25.

-I've been working on it since I joined their team as Lighting, Sound and Technical Manager and I wanted to make it OSS now.

 ### ✨ Live Demo

-This website auto deploys from [Netlify](https://netlify.app) and is available on [delilerkumpanyasi.com](https://delilerkumpanyasi.com).
+This website auto-deploys on [Netlify](https://netlify.app) and is available on [delilerkumpanyasi.com](https://delilerkumpanyasi.com).

 ### License